 Kandy was the last capital of the ancient kings’ era of Sri Lanka, home of The Temple of the Tooth Relic (Sri Dalada Maligawa), one of the most sacred places of worship in the Buddhist world.
 It was declared a world heritage site by UNESCO in 1988.

-The second largest city in the country after Colombo and is generally recognized as the island nation’s cultural capital, Kandy is located 75 miles (around 4 hours) in the Central Province outside of Colombo.
+The second-largest city in the country after Colombo and is generally recognized as the island nation’s cultural capital, Kandy is located 75 miles (around 4 hours) in the Central Province outside of Colombo.
 The city lies in the midst of hills in the Kandy plateau, which crosses an area of tropical plantations, mainly tea.
 Kandy is a small, tranquil town that holds the sacred tooth of Buddha, a sacred relic of the Buddhist faith.
 According to the legend, the tooth was taken from the Buddha on his funeral pyre and was smuggled into Sri Lanka hidden in the hair of a princess in the 4th century.
-The Dalada Maligawa, or Temple of the Tooth, is a main attraction for pilgrimages, although one cannot see the tooth.
+The Dalada Maligawa, or Temple of the Tooth, is the main attraction for pilgrimages, although one cannot see the tooth.
 Each July and August, the tooth is carried in a procession that lasts for 10 days.

 Kandy was the last capital of the ancient kings’ era of Sri Lanka.
 Since the Kandyan kingdom came under the British only around 1815, the city still retains the living traditions of its sovereign kingdom era.
 The English name Kandy, which originated during the colonial era, is derived from an anglicised version of the Sinhalese Kanda Uda Rata, meaning the land on the mountain, or Kanda Uda Pas Rata, the five counties/countries on the mountain.
 The Portuguese shortened this to “Candea“, using the name for both the kingdom and its capital.
 In Sinhalese, Kandy is called Maha nuwara, meaning “Great City” or “Capital”, although this is most often shortened to Nuwara.